 - Conjugated linoleic acid (CLA) is a type of polyunsaturated fat, specifically an omega-6 fatty acid.

-- CLA is naturally found in foods like full-fat dairy products and meat from cows, sheep and goats.
+- Conjugated linoleic acid is naturally found in foods like full-fat dairy products and meat from cows, sheep and goats.
 CLA is also available in supplement form.

-- Studies suggest that CLA benefits can potentially include: reducing body fat, supporting growth of lean muscle mass, normalizing blood sugar, improving digestion and immune function, reducing allergies, and protecting against certain heart disease risk factors.
+- Studies suggest that conjugated linoleic acid benefits can potentially include: reducing body fat, supporting growth of lean muscle mass, normalizing blood sugar, improving digestion and immune function, reducing allergies, and protecting against certain heart disease risk factors.

 - CLA side effects can include an upset stomach, diarrhea, nausea and fatigue.
 More serious side effects may occur if you take high doses, such as accumulation of fat in the liver and increased inflammation.